Two Types of PBX

 A Hosted Private Branch Exchange (PBX) provides PBX functionality (such as automated attendant, automatic call distribution, voicemail, call transfer, etc.) without having to own or maintain all necessary equipment onsite.
 A PBX works by routing calls to extensions while allowing your VoIP service provider to maintain all necessary equipment and software.

 On-premise PBX is also known as an IP-PBX phone system.
 It is similar to a traditional PBX system that resides at a location, such as a computer equipment room or phone closet.
 The main difference is that IP routing is done with more current technology.
 The signal is transmitted with an IP phone to the IP-PBX server using a LAN.
 Calls can go through a traditional phone company as well as Voice over Internet Protocol (VoIP) using SIP trunking.
 Gateway cards can be used to connect the system to the traditional phone company provider.

 Includes “standard PBX” services, including voicemail, conference calls, and call records.

-Can include add-on services such as conferencing or mobility features, depending on your business’s needs.
+Can include add-on services such as conferencing or mobility features, depending on your business’ needs.

-Not required to purchase, maintain or upgrade PBX equipments.
+Not required to purchase, maintain or upgrade PBX equipment.

 Power for equipment is not required.